 PrepareToMigrate()

-Prepares a Participant Identifier for migration to a new Service Metadata Publisher.
-This operation is called by the Service Metadata Publisher which currently publishes the metadata for the Participant Identifier.
-The Service Metadata Publisher supplies a Migration Code which is used to control the migration process.
-The Migration Code must be passed (out of band) to the Service Metadata Publisher which is taking over the publishing of the metadata for the Participant Identifier and which MUST be used on the invocation of the Migrate() operation.
+Prepares a Participant Identifier for migration to another SMP.
+This operation is called by the SMP which currently publishes the metadata for the Participant Identifier.
+The SMP supplies a Migration Code which is used to control the migration process.
+The Migration Code must be passed (out of band) to the SMP which is taking over the publishing of the metadata for the Participant Identifier and which MUST be used on the invocation of the Migrate() operation.

-This operation can only be invoked by the Service Metadata Publisher which currently publishes the metadata for the specified Participant Identifier.
+This operation can only be invoked by the SMP which currently publishes the metadata for the specified Participant Identifier.

-Input PrepareMigrationRecord: MigrationRecordType contains the Migration Key and the Participant Identifier which is about to be migrated from one Service Metadata Publisher to another.
+Input PrepareMigrationRecord: MigrationRecordType contains the Migration Key and the Participant Identifier which is about to be migrated from one SMP to another.

 Fault: notFoundFault returned if the participant identifier or the identifier of the SMP could not be found